Table of Contents

 The simple rule of thumb is that the more quality control you do, the less risk you will have!
 That said, you must find a balance between the amount of quality control you practice and the cost of conducting that quality control.

-Working through a sourcing service, such as Easy Imex, will give you a built-in quality control team that is already in place.
-They will assess each SKU (item) as well as assessing each manufacturer and put in place the right quality control plan for you.
-Easy Imex exports over 20 million USD worth of goods for businesses importing from China to UK.
+Working through a sourcing service, such as Easy Imex, gives you a built-in quality control team on the ground.
+They will assess each SKU (item) as well as each manufacturer and put in place the right quality control plan for you.
+Easy Imex exports over 20 million USD worth of goods each year for businesses importing from China to the UK.

-In addition, the Quality Control team will help you create, control, and implement the plan.
-For example, if you are doing business with a new Chinese supplier, the first order will require a much higher level of inspection compared with a well-known Chinese manufacturer that has been in business for a while.
+In addition, the quality control team will help you create, manage and implement the plan.
+For example, if you are doing business with a new Chinese supplier, the first order will usually require a much higher level of inspection compared with a well-known manufacturer that has already built a strong track record.

 When you import from China to UK, the ideal way to ship these is ‘by the container load.’
 Your product will be loaded into a container unless shipped by airfreight.